juliashenn/legion-mcp/README.md

 3. **ssh_port**: The SSH port on the bastion host (default is 22).
 4. **ssh_username**: The SSH username for authentication on the bastion host.

+SSH tunneling is supported using key-based authentication.
+Ensure you have SSH key-based authentication configured with your public key added to the remote server's authorized keys.

 ## Multi-Database Support

 When connecting to multiple databases, you need to specify which database to use for each query: